nayr974/codecollection-authors/README.md

 # codecollection-authors
 [Public] RunWhen CodeCollection Authors

+Welcome to our community!
+This is our entry point where we track community issues and provide documentation on how to contribute to our codecollections or start your own.

+## Communication

+For communicating with us, feel free to join and reach out to us on our [public slack]() or join the [discussions](https://github.com/orgs/runwhen-contrib/discussions) here!

+## Contributing

+We'd love to collaborate and have you be a part of our community.
+To get started head over to our [contributor](CONTRIBUTING.md) doc.

+## Codebundles

-This repo is for tracking collaborative opensource work across the community on codebundles & codecollections.
-Please check the Issues tab for code bundle requests.
+One of the functions for this repo is to track the collaborative work on codebundles and codecollections across repositories in the community.
+Please check the [issues](https://github.com/runwhen-contrib/codecollection-authors/issues) tab for codebundle requests and codebundle [rewards](docs/rewards.md).

-To get started on authoring your own codebundles, see our [public docs](https://docs.runwhen.com/public/code-collection-development/getting-started-with-codecollection-development)

-This repo is not for version-controlling code, just managing codebundle work in the Issues tab.

-Managed by terraform